Tout sur l’Aube Eternelle | |

 Warhammer is perfect for an MMO because it has had almost 25 years of development work put into it.
 It's a living, breathing, fascinating world already.
 This MMO is giving us a chance to show our fans things we've never been able to before.

+How did the Warhammer Online: Age of Reckoning game come into existence?
+Why was Mythic Entertainment chosen to develop this title?
+What were those first initial conversations with Mythic Entertainment like?
 Well, to make a long story short - we've known Mythic (particularly President and CEO Mark Jacobs) for some time.
 When the first Warhammer Online game was cancelled we started talking to Mythic about whether we could work together.
 After lots of talking and negotiating, a deal was done.
 We chose Mythic because we like them, we trust them, they love and understand Warhammer, and they have a proven ability to make great MMOs.
 How could we say no?

 With regards to certain locales, careers in the game which haven't been documented in any other Warhammer material to date, would you consider the opportunity to create these environments more of a benefit or a hindrance because of the lack of solid information?